chenson399/Hurricane-Vision/README.md

 # Hurricane-Vision

-Currently a project to use the HURSAT-AVHRR dataset to attempt to predict the strength and path of hurricanes using computer vision and machine learning algorithms.
+Currently a project to use the HURSAT-AVHRR dataset to attempt to predict the strength of hurricanes using computer vision and machine learning algorithms.

 Current Plan: